 Driver-assist systems - Many vehicles feature a helpful multi-information display system, showing the instantaneous and average fuel consumption from your driving.It can help keep track of your driving performance and see the effects of any adjustments you make.
 This system also provides a range measurement to show how much further you can travel with the fuel you have, based on your current driving performance, to help you plan your trips and next refuelling stop.

 How to keep your car optimised for fuel efficiency

 Here are some easy suggestions to maintain your car at its optimum and therefore achieving the best fuel efficiency you can.

 Regularly service – On average a car is made up of 30,000 parts.
 Regular servicing is an important way to keep your car running at its most fuel efficient level.
 Important components and lubricants, such as engine oil and air filters, have a limited period where they operate effectively.
 Replacements at the right times will help improve fuel efficiency.

 Use the right fuel – Always ensure you use the fuel type recommended for your vehicle.
-Car engines are designed to operate most efficiently with the recommended fuel type and using a lower octane fuel type will adversely affect your performance and fuel consumption.
+Car engines are designed to operate most efficiently with the recommended fuel type and using a lower octane fuel type will adversely affect your performance, fuel consumption and potentially cause damage to your engine.
 The common octane ratings in New Zealand are 91, 95, 98 RON.

 Maintain tyre pressure - Inflate your tyres to the correct pressure regularly, as the incorrect amount could affect the performance of your vehicle as well as increase your fuel consumption.
 You will find your vehicle's tyre pressures in your owner's manual.
 Wheel alignments are also important and should be carried out with your regular services.